TheNetworg/SkolniLogin-PowerShell/README.md

     -IgnoreGroups "Domain Users","Wi-Fi Users" `
     -ExtensionAttributeName "msDS-cloudExtensionAttribute1"
 ```
+### Classes
+The script is also going to create respective classes - mail-enabled security groups.
+If an existing class (with same ID) is found - it updates its display name to reflect the current year and also the e-mail address if it is not set and doesn't exist with other group in AD.
+#### Supported class formats
+- 1. A > 2018-A
+- 2.B > 2017-B
+- B2A > 2017-BXA
+- 1A > 2018-A
 ### Parameters
 #### -CurrentYear
 The current school year, for example 2018/2019 means the year will be 2018.
 This is used when creating class identifiers.